 What’s Left After PDPM and a Public Health Emergency Collide?
 Navigating the challenges in 2021

-The second problem as we move from the present to the future is that many physicians are still not satisfied with their current EMR system.
+The second problem as we move from the present to the future is that many physicians are still not satisfied with their current EMR software.
 One of the biggest obstacles to improved EMR satisfaction lies within specialized outpatient care facilities (Occupational Medicine, Employee Health, Wound Care, and Rehab Therapy).
 Many of the EMRs on the market follow a simple, one-size-fits-all model.
 While on the surface, these generic EMRs appear to operate equally across all specialties, closer examination easily uncovers that these generic models simply fall short of expectations.
 One-size-fits-all EMR systems often create more problems than they solve for specialized care facilities.
 However, there is hope.
 Specialty-based EMRs bridge the gap between software and practitioner through effective design, optimized workflows, and practice-specific documentation.

 Discover for yourself how Net Health is reuniting caregivers with their calling through cloud-based software designed for specialty medical providers across the continuum of care—from hospital to home.